Bloodborne pathogen – occupational exposure protocol

 - Call 323-APPT (2778) to schedule an appointment at Employee Health located in the University Health Service building.

-If exposure happens between 4:30 p.m. - 8 a.m. or on a weekend or holiday:
+If exposure happens between 4:30 p.m. and 8 a.m. or on a weekend or holiday:

 - Call Workers' Care at 1-800-440-6285.